On our way back to HCMC from the Mekong we would be stopping for lunch. “At one of the Hammock Cafés?” I asked excitedly.

 The ‘Hammock Café’: the best coffee in the world!

 This photo challenge is to tell a story with three carefully selected photos.
 At this point my attempt falls short.
-I didn’t take any photos of the waitresses at the ‘Trap’, but they were all wearing the Vietnamese áo dài, traditional gowns that are only worn nowadays wherever tourists gather.
+I didn’t take any photos of the waitresses at the ‘Trap’, but they were all wearing the Vietnamese áo dài, traditional gowns that nowadays seem to be worn only in Tourist Traps.
 At the ‘Hammock Café’ the wardrobe was just like everywhere else in Vietnam.

 This was an interesting photo challenge, using three images to tell a story.
 Obviously I can’t go back to Vietnam and pick up my missing shots, but next time I will be thinking a little bit more about the ‘story’, and not just snapping pretty pictures.